UVI Synth Anthology 2 – No Limitations

-The presets included are excellent – and there’s millions of them (well, 2500 odd) – which does make finding the right sound somewhat tedious.
+The presets included are excellent – and there are millions of them (well, 2500 odd) – which does make finding the right sound somewhat tedious.
 The patch library is separated out by synth structure (ie classic analog, FM, Wavetable, additive etc) plus a duplicated ‘categories’ folder where the patches are further separated by sound type (bass, lead, pad, strings etc).
 However finding that ‘sound in your head’ is difficult due to the nature of the patch structure.
 This is more a ‘wade through patches until something pops up you can use’ approach.
-If you a very familiar with the characteristics of the various synth included you could start your search with a little more insight, but largely its a matter of learning the sounds and remembering the best patches – unfortunately there is no way to mark or highlight your favourites.
+If you a very familiar with the characteristics of the various synth included you could start your search with a little more insight, but largely it’s a matter of learning the sounds and remembering the best patches – unfortunately, there is no way to mark or highlight your favorites.

 Unlike a typical synth emulation, you don’t have anywhere near the same level of onboard control.
 There’s no modular cabling, matrix editor or multi-oscillator patching here – just your basic ADSR and modulation controls.
 Each patch is set, you can’t completely redial a sound from scratch or anything like that.
 The focus is set squarely on presets and then mucking with the built in LFO and ARP controls to create unique modulations.

-And while on paper this might sound limiting, in reality its actually fairly flexible and creative.
-It’s refreshing to have the controls take away from you so you’re forced to think outside the box a little, the limitations force you to bring in more modulation and layers to form sounds.
-Of course you could always layer multiple VST instruments in the past, but the thought of having to understand and program complicated synths often relegated that idea to the bin.
+And while on paper this might sound a little limiting, in reality it’s actually flexible and creative.
+You’re forced to think outside the box a little, the limitations force you to bring in more modulation and layers to form sounds.
+Of course, you could always layer multiple VST instruments in the past, but the thought of having to understand and program complicated synths often relegated that idea to the bin.
 The simplistic global controls are actually a stroke of genius and clears your thinking for making music, not studying manuals.

 Overall the sound is outstanding, hyped and very clean.
 I own a couple of the synths included (Juno 106 and Yamaha TG77) and I don’t remember them being as big sounding as this.
 No doubt a lot of the credit goes to the FX section, but a lot has to be said for the excellent source recorded material, clearly a lot of time has been spent to ensure the highest quality.